-This course introduces students to Operating Systems with the special emphasis on the security of these systems.
-Students will be introduced to the foundations of Operating Systems, the vulnerabilities of Operating Systems, the threats from attackers and the potential harm that can be caused by these attackers.
-Defense of these systems as well as the risk mitigation will be covered.
-The notion of a trusted Operating System will be introduced and will be a pivotal standard used to compare various Operating Systems.
+This course introduces students to Operating Systems with emphasis on security.
+Students will be introduced to the foundations of Operating Systems, the vulnerabilities of Operating Systems, threats from attackers, potential harm that can be caused by attacks, defense and risk mitigation.
+The notion of a trusted Operating System will be introduced as a standard useful for comparing various Operating Systems.